ovh/docs/pages/platform/data-processing/42_TUTORIAL_notebook-data-cleaning/guide.de-de.md

 ### Retrieve bucket credentials

+> [!warning]
+>
+> Please be aware that notebooks are only available in `public access` during the `alpha` of the Notebooks for Apache Spark feature.
+As such, be careful of the **data** and the **credentials** you may expose in these notebooks.

-There are a few information that we will need as inputs of the notebook.
+There is a few information that we will need as inputs of the notebook.

 First, and while we're on the container page of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.de/&ovhSubsidiary=de) we will copy the `Endpoint` information and save it.